-The victims and the perpetrators of bullying will receive help and guidance from staff, and external agencies if appropriate.
-In all cases of bullying, parents/carers will be involved and appropriate support will be given to those students involved.
+9.1 The victims and the perpetrators of bullying will receive help and guidance from staff, and external agencies if appropriate.
+In all cases of bullying, parents/carers will be involved and appropriate support will be given to those pupils involved.

-- 9.1 Students who have been bullied may be supported by: - being provided with an immediate opportunity to discuss the experience with a form tutor or member of staff of their choice; - being provided with the opportunity to take part in restorative conversations with those involved in the bullying; - being reassured about the circumstances of their situation; - being monitored by the appropriate pastoral team to provide a programme of support to restore self-esteem and confidence; - reporting to Lincolnshire Children's Services when a child may be suffering or likely to suffer harm; and - involving other external agencies to support when appropriate. - 9.2 Students who display bullying behaviour may be helped by: - discussing what happened and how to resolve the situation; - discovering why the students became involved; - establishing the wrongdoing and need to change; - informing parents, carers or guardians to help change the attitude of the student: - the implementation of a programme that aims to foster positive interpersonal skills.
-This may involve work with specialist outside agencies; and - being provided with the opportunity to take part in restorative conversations with the victim(s).
+9.2 Pupils who have been bullied may be supported by:

+- being provided with an immediate opportunity to discuss the experience with a form tutor or member of staff of their choice; - being provided with the opportunity to take part in restorative conversations with those involved in the bullying; - being reassured about the circumstances of their situation; - being monitored by the appropriate pastoral team to provide a programme of support to restore self-esteem and confidence; - reporting to Children's Services when a child may be suffering or likely to suffer harm; and/or - involving other external agencies to support when appropriate.

+9.2 Pupils who display bullying behaviour may be helped by:

+- discussing what happened and how to resolve the situation; - discovering why the pupils became involved; - establishing the wrongdoing and need to change; - informing parents/carers to help change the attitude of the pupil; - the implementation of a programme that aims to foster positive interpersonal skills.
+This may involve work with specialist outside agencies; and/or - being provided with the opportunity to take part in restorative conversations with the victim(s).